Roy Edward Marquardt: Early years

 Roy was born in Burlington, Iowa, on Christmas Eve in 1917.

 As a young boy, Roy was fascinated with flight and designed and flew model airplanes powered by rubber bands.
 At the age of 12, he was teaching model building at the Burlington YMCA.
 Before he was 14 years old, he had designed an airplane that won the St. Lous Model Airplane Meet by flying for over 30 miles.
 In high school, he designed a wind tunnel at the Burlington High School, and taught a course in aeronautics.
 He also designed and built two gliders during his high school years.
 One of those he crashed flying it himself.

 After completing high school, Roy attended the Burlington Junior College and taught an aeronautics course while he continued to run a model airplane business to raise money to pay for school.
 At the age of 20 he dominated the Mississippi Valley model contest, winning the event with an 8-hour 50-mile flight.

 Roy moved to California in 1938 to further his education.
 After arrival there, he won the California State model contest in 1939.

 Education

 Roy enrolled in the California Institute of Technology in 1938, initially as Liberal Arts major, but within a year changed his major to Aeronautical Engineering, receiving a bachelor's degree in 1940.
-He continued his studies at Cal Tech, receiving a master's degree in 1942.
+He continued his studies at Caltech, receiving a master's degree in 1942.
 Roy also taught aeronautics at the University of Southern California during his graduate school work.

 In 1960, he was awarded an honorary PhD in Science by Iowa Wesleyan University.